- Handsome clean-sheet design

 - Cutting-edge autonomous-ish driving

 - Looks aren't exclusive to the E-Class

 - Powertrain noise

 With the 2017 E-Class, Mercedes-Benz is pushing the boundaries of its autonomous driving technology, and backing it up with S-Class style.

 Mercedes-Benz has long laid claim to some of the most technologically advanced vehicles on the road.
-With the new E-Class, it says it's outdone itself: the new 2017 E-Class is even more flush with technology than its nearly new S-Class.
+With the new E-Class, the German automaker says it's outdone itself: the new 2017 E-Class is even more flush with technology than its nearly new S-Class.

-In its initial form, the E-Class will be sold as the Mercedes-Benz E300.
+In its initial form, the E-Class will be sold in sedan form as the Mercedes-Benz E300 and the Mercedes-AMG E43, with the latter representing the company's increased focus on its AMG performance division.
 That model earns an overall score of 7.8 on our refreshed ratings scale.
 (Read more about how we rate cars.)

 New for the 2017 model year, the Mercedes-Benz E-Class is the German automaker's mid-size four-door sedan.
 While other body styles carry over on the previous architecture—for now—the sedan is has been completely revamped, with a larger body, a style shared with the S- and C-Class cars, and features that make it the most "intelligent" sedan from the brand, according to Mercedes.